pvcraven/arcade_book/source/chapters/23_recursion/recursion.rst

 Recursive Mazes
 ---------------

-There are maze generation algrithms.
+There are maze generation algorithms.
 Wikipedia has a nice `Maze generation algorithm`_ article that details some.
 One way is the *recursive division method*.

 The algorithm is described below.
 Images are from Wikipedia.